 Risk of Ruin Calculator

-If you’re not familiar with Risk of Ruin and how it’s calculated, scroll down.
+If you’re not familiar with the Risk of Ruin and how it’s calculated, keep reading.

 How would you like to know in one statistic whether you are going to make money or blow up your account?

 Yep, that’s right, with one trading statistic you can find out which of these two paths you’re going down.